Jz1116/cs3600-intro-to-ai/README.md

 #### Optimization with Machine Learning

 #### Details
-- The project involves the implementation of decision tree (a popular supervised method in machine learning).
+- The project involves the implementation of decision tree (a popular supervised learning method in machine learning).
 - I used the decision tree implemented to run a few datasets and then wrote a report to evaluate the performance/observation.